 Along the same vein - SING!
 This story might sound slightly peculiar, but recently I found myself quite unexpectedly (on both counts) at my dying mother's bedside during the days, and very randomly doing different activities during the evenings that just coincidently happened to involve singing. (not an activity I would typically make a beeline for).
 But the singing was hugely soul energising, and thus I highly recommend getting yourself along to the likes of Pub Sing in Wellington and Nelson Voice Collective in Nelson, or whatever might be happening in your locale – maybe a church or anywhere really where singing is involved as a thing.
 SO great for the soul.

 Go girls on tour.
 Take an afternoon, a day, a weekend, whatever out with other women.
-Do something different together, anything that you don't normally do... might I suggested to choose positive, light-hearted and uplifting women to whom their varied life experiences have warmed and authenticised their hearts through (they can be found in all ages and you can tell who they are by how you feel after being around them).
+Do something different together, anything that you don't normally do... may I take the liberty of suggesting one chooses positive, light-hearted and uplifting women to whom their varied life experiences have warmed and authenticised their hearts through (they can be found in all ages, and you can tell who they are by how you feel after being around them).

 Potter.
 Make tea.
 Water and talk to your plants.
 Read.
 Draw a bath.
 Rub the dog's belly.
 Write in your journal.
 Stretch.
 Phone a friend.
 Make love-infused nutritious food that you heart.
 Watch old movies.
 Paint your nails.
 Meditate.
 And if it's raining and grey outside, then in my humble opinion there's really no good reason to stray too far from your comfort-giving bed and hot water bottle..
 There's something to be said for simplicity.